 Applying to PEER Group

-At PEER Group, we’re all about process.
+At PEER Group, we’re all about the process.
 Processes keep our customers happy because they know what to expect when they engage with us.
 And, processes keep our job applicants happy because you’ll know what’s going on when you apply here!

 Prepare your resume package in electronic format

 - A section that talks about your career objective.
 It’s better if we don’t have to guess what you are applying for.

 - Accurate educational information that reflects whether your program was completed and diploma/degree granted.
 If you have a university degree or college diploma, you don’t need to document elementary or secondary school education.
 Don’t forget to tell us about academic awards you have received.

 - Updated references.
 Talk to your references about the opportunity so we don’t take them by surprise when we contact them.
 If someone said, “Sure, use me as a reference any time” and that was five years ago, ensure the offer still stands and their contact information is accurate.